rsdoiel/antenna/weather.md

 ---

-## SPC - No watches are valid as of Mon Jan 27 14:56:02 UTC 2025
+## SPC - No watches are valid as of Tue Jan 28 14:34:02 UTC 2025

-date: 2025-01-27, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-01-28, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No watches are valid as of Mon Jan 27 14:56:02 UTC 2025.
+No watches are valid as of Tue Jan 28 14:34:02 UTC 2025.

 <br>